 What Is a Portable Power Station?

 As the name suggests, a portable power station is designed to be compact and easy to move.
 Unlike fossil fuel standby generators, a portable power station can safely be operated inside your home.
 Portable power stations like those from EcoFlow are designed to be compact and easy to move.

 You also have a wide range of electricity storage, AC output, and charging options.
-From the RIVER 2 Portable Power Station that can fit in your backpack up to the mighty DELTA Pro — the cornerstone of the whole home generator system.
+From the RIVER 2 Portable Power Station that can fit in your backpack up to the mighty DELTA Pro — the cornerstone of the Smart Home Ecosystem.

 EcoFlow’s portable power stations offer a minimum of four charging options, including solar panels.
 With rigid, portable, and flexible PV panels available, you can take electricity to go or opt for a permanent rooftop installation.